amanprodigy/angle-clock-hands/README.md

 Simple demo of calculating angle between hour and minute hand of the analog clock in python

 Install requirements
-- pip install - requirements.txt
+- pip3 install - requirements.txt

 Run tests with
-- python -m unittest
+- python3 -m unittest

 Run demo with
-- python main.py
+- python3 main.py